 - Contura 51l Max Log Size – 35cm (14″) approx

 - Clearview Pioneer 400 – 25cm (10”) approx.

 Viewing – The Contura 51l has the largest viewing windows and is about 20% larger than the Clearview Vision 500 and 50% larger than the Clearview Pioneer 400.
 Here the rough measurements.

 - Contura 51l window size – 29 cm (12″) wide by 33cm (13″) high

 - Clearview Vision 500 – 34 cm (13 1/2″) wide by 24 cm (10)” high

 - Pioneer 400 Window Size – 26 cm (10 1/4″) wide by 24 cm (9 1/2″) high

 Cleaning out the ash – I found the Clearview stove easier to keep clean.
-The Contura seems slightly harder to clean out because ash can build up on the front ledge of the stove.
-I have found the best way of clearing off the front edge is to pull the ash tray out a little bit then sweep the front edge directly into the ash tray.
+The Contura seems slightly harder to clean out because ash can build up on the front ledge of the stove is easier.

-Price – Both of these stoves are at the upper end of the market.
+Price – Most stoves are at the more expensive end of the market.
 The Contura 51l is roughly £200 cheaper (15%) than the Clearview.